pierrealexandregoya/Webgame/README.md

 ```

 ------------
-The following demo is a POC of the concepts developed in this project.
-The player (the Knight) enters the area the enemy npc (the Skeleton) is limited to.
+The following demo is a proof of the concepts developed in this project.
+The player (the knight) enters the area the enemy npc (the skeleton) is limited to.
 When he does, the npc "sees" him and starts to track him until he exits the area (delimited here by the four crosses around him).
 Meanwhile an example of an ally npc does a kind a patrol in a similar restricted area.

 ![Demo](https://raw.githubusercontent.com/pierrealexandregoya/Webgame/ce30ea8e3906ed8834888cba2b6c24723bfbe674/extra/2021-02-07%2013-22-17.gif "Demo")

-In terms of code, here is how these npc and objects (crosses) were declared
+In terms of code, here is how these npc and objects (crosses) were declared:
 ```cpp
 webgame::entities ents;